FAQ: Frequently Asked Questions

 How can families start planning for green burial services with Endswell?

 To begin planning for a green burial with Endswell, families can contact us directly through our website or by phone.
 Our staff are ready to discuss your needs, provide information about our services, and help you understand the benefits of choosing a natural burial.
+We have simple planning tools and arrangements guides that walk you through the process.
+And, we are always available, 24/7, to answer any questions you have.
+919.907.9777

 Why is green burial considered a more sustainable choice?

 Green burial is sustainable because it eliminates the use of toxic embalming fluids, metal caskets, and concrete vaults, all of which can harm the environment.
 By choosing natural decomposition and biodegradable materials, green burial reduces environmental impact and supports the conservation of natural habitats.
+Green burial is not a new trend; rather it is the original traditional burial.
+Most of our ancestors practices natural burial prior to the rise of embalming during and after the Civil War.
+We are seeing a growing interest in reclaiming this practice because of it’s simplicity, affordability, and ecological benefits.

 Can families personalize a green burial service at Endswell Funeral Home to reflect their loved one's spirit and values?